 Every Pangolin Counts for Madelon Rusman

 Translation of the Trouw newspaper, original article written by Alexis de Roode and Anne Broeksma, published on the 26th of January 2018.
-About the work of Save Vietnam’s Wildlife, founded by Thai Van Nguyen (FFN winner 2016).
+About the work of Save Vietnam’s Wildlife, founded by Thai Van Nguyen (Award winner 2016).
 The article was written when Madelon Rusman was working at the organisation.

 Pangolins are the world’s most poached animal.
 All eight species are now threatened with extinction.
 Madelon Rusman is trying to turn the tide in Vietnam.